Cambridge Branch: Operation

 In the early days regular services on the Cambridge branch were mixed (passenger and freight), stopping where or when required.
 The exception was the midday train which carried passengers only.
 The service was increased to two trains a day in 1902.
 Connections were made at Frankton Junction with services on the North Island Main Trunk.
 There were dairy factories located at Matangi and Bruntwood (Fencourt) and Hautapu requiring inwards supplies and sending outwards goods.
 During the 1920s, motor vehicles started to take over the passenger traffic and the last time-tabled passenger train left Cambridge without ceremony on 9 September 1946.

 At one stage a loading bank for the Cambridge Raceway was located on the branch Main, adjacent to the racetrack grounds near the Taylor Street level-crossing, for the loading and unloading of race horses on important race days.
 Freight traffic continued with common goods carried including wood, coal, wool, meat, cars, fertiliser and grain.
 In 1973 a gantry-type container crane was erected in the station yard for the truck to train transition of containerised refrigerated meat from the Weddell Crown freezing works in Leamington.

 With the closure of the freezing works in 1993 the traffic originating from Cambridge declined with the only remaining customer being Summit Grains.
-Summit Grains occupied the former Public Works warehouse in the station yard and used rail for inbound shipments of bulk grain and horsefeed until early 1999 when the section from Hautapu to Cambridge was officially closed and subsequently lifted and removed.
+Summit Grains occupied the former Public Works warehouse in the station yard and used rail for inbound shipments of bulk grain and horse feed until early 1999 when the section from Hautapu to Cambridge was officially closed and subsequently lifted and removed.

 Wartime traffic

 The Cambridge Branch Line played a small part during World War Two for the transport of bulk aircraft fuel.
 In 1942 a top-secret fuel storage facility consisting of a bulk fuel tank, underground pipelines and tunnels codenamed 'AR-9' was built in the area directly adjacent and below the rail yards beside Lake Te Koutu.
 This RNZAF facility was designed to stockpile aircraft fuel for use by the air force at Rukuhia south of Hamilton.
-With the very real threat of Japanese invasion it was constructed in secrecy with tank trains reportedly unloading fuel at night.
+With the very real threat of Japanese invasion, it was constructed in secrecy with tank trains reportedly unloading fuel at night.